B-E Red Raiders ready to start playoffs against War Eagles

 In first-round action on Friday, the Red Raiders will play host to the C.E.
 Murray War Eagles (3-3 record) at 7:30 p.m.

-B-E has displayed an impressive offense all season, with a stifling defense that has only allowed 8 points all season.
+B-E has displayed an impressive offense all season, with a stifling defense that has only allowed 8 points through 7 games.
 Those points came in Week Two, in a 25-point victory at Branchville.
+But members of the defense, including Moses Myers, Ty'Qez Stuckey, Isaiah Washington and Quincy Bias, plan to keep opponents out of the end zone in playoffs.

 “Honestly, the group we have is special, they have been tuned in since June workouts,” one B-E assistant coach said recently.
 “Everybody does their job on the field, they practice hard and do their assignments.”